Poverty and recession infuse Venice movies

 "We tore out all the ceilings so we could light every corner of the house," Groening said after the screening, adding that several aspects of family life are under the microscope.

-Much of the dialogue is improvised and the minutiae of everyday life down to the worms in the family's makeshift garden is closely scrutinised, but there are few scenes of violence.
+Much of the dialogue is improvised and the minutiae of everyday life down to the worms in the family's makeshift garden is closely scrutinized, but there are few scenes of violence.

 The three-hour-long piece is split into 59 chapters, with a silent message to signal the beginning and end of each.
 These "take up too much time and interrupt an emotional response", trade paper Variety critic Jay Weissberg said in his review.